jules2689/trudeau/docs/2020-04-17/q_a.md

 **Prime Minister JustinTrudeau**:

 We've looked at the need for many more tests.
 We see that testing has been Key part of controlling thespread, not just knowing who has -- who has developed COVID-19 and can pass it on, but actually being able to control the spread through contact tracing and through isolation and quarantinemeasures, testing is a key part of it.
-We need to continue to ramp pour testing capacities and we need to do a better job of coordinating on testing methodology and approaches across the provinces, so that we can have a better vision of whats exactly happening.
+We need to continue to ramp up our testing capacities and we need to do a better job of coordinating on testing methodology and approaches across the provinces, so that we can have a better vision of what is exactly happening.
 But testing certainly needs to increase as we move forward.
 Fortunately, it is increasing as we move forward.